 If Your PR Application Was Approved Before March 18

 IRCC introduced travel restrictions because of COVID-19.
 However, there are some exceptions to the restrictions and you can enter Canada if:

-- Your PR application was approved on or before March 18, 2020 but have not yet traveled to Canada
+- Your PR application was approved on or before March 18, 2020, but you have not yet traveled to Canada

 - You are a temporary foreign worker or seasonal agricultural worker.